Exploring Deep Neural Networks via Layer-Peeled Model: Minority Collapse in Imbalanced Training: How to Mitigate Minority Collapse?

 \section{How to Mitigate Minority Collapse?}

 In this section, we further exploit the use of the Layer-Peeled Model in an attempt to lessen the detrimental effect of Minority Collapse.
-Instead of aiming to develop a full set of methodologies to overcome this issue, which is beyond the scope of the paper, our focus is on the evaluation of some simple techniques used for imbalanced datasets.
+Instead of aiming to develop a full set of methodologies to overcome this issue, which is beyond the scope of the paper, our aim is to evaluate some simple techniques used for imbalanced datasets.

 Among many approaches to handling class imbalance in deep learning (see the review \cite{johnson2019survey}), perhaps the most popular one is to oversample training examples from the minority classes~\cite{buda2018systematic, shu2019meta, cui2019class,NEURIPS2019_621461af}.
 In its simplest form, this sampling scheme retains all majority training examples while duplicating each training example from the minority classes for $w_r$ times, where the oversampling rate $w_r$ is a positive integer.
-Oversampling in effect turns to the minimization of an adjusted optimization problem that is derived by replacing the risk in the optimization program \eqref{eq:dl_opt} with
+Oversampling in effect transforms the original problem to the minimization of a new optimization problem by replacing the risk term in \eqref{eq:dl_opt} with

 while keeping the penalty term $\frac{\lambda}{2} \|\wf\|^2$.
-Note that oversampling is closely related to weight adjusting (see more discussion in Section \ref{sec:more convex relation}).
+Note that oversampling is closely related to weight adjusting (see more discussion in SI Appendix).

 A close look at \eqref{eq: loss:adjust weight} suggests that the neural network obtained by minimizing this new program might behave as if it were trained on a (larger) dataset with $n_A$ and $w_r n_B$ examples in each majority class and minority class, respectively.
 To formalize this intuition, as earlier, we start by considering the Layer-Peeled Model in the case of oversampling: